juergenweb/FrontendForms/README.md

 To display a form in a CKEditor field, you must include the full code for the form in a function inside the template.

 The name of the function is also the name of the placeholder and the ID of the form.
-The only parameter you need to add is the variable $id as the function's parameter.
-This variable will be replaced later on with the dynamic ID for the form.
-This ID cannont be changed manually.
+The only parameter you need to add to the function is the variable $id.
+This variable will be replaced later on with the dynamic ID for the form and cannont be changed manually.

 Instead of echoing the form, you have to set a return command at the end.